mbiesiad/awesome-astronomy/README.md

 [ATel](http://www.astronomerstelegram.org/) - The Astronomer's Telegram is an internet based short notice publication service for quickly disseminating information on new astronomical observations.

-[JPL](https://ssd.jpl.nasa.gov/ - This site provides information related to the orbits, physical charateristics, and discovery circumstances for most known natural bodies in orbit around our sun.
+[JPL](https://ssd.jpl.nasa.gov/) - This site provides information related to the orbits, physical charateristics, and discovery circumstances for most known natural bodies in orbit around our sun.

+[ESO](https://www.eso.org/public/) - The European Organisation for Astronomical Research in the Southern Hemisphere, is a 16-nation intergovernmental research organisation for ground-based astronomy.

+[Mars Society](https://www.marssociety.org/) - is an American worldwide volunteer-driven space-advocacy non-profit organization dedicated to promoting the human exploration and settlement of the planet Mars.

+[Astronomy](https://astronomy.com/) - (ISSN 0091-6358) is a monthly American magazine about astronomy.

+[S&T](https://skyandtelescope.org/) - Sky & Telescope is a monthly American magazine covering all aspects of amateur astronomy.

+[CERN](https://home.cern/) - the European Organization for Nuclear Research, is the world's largest particle physics lab.

 # Citizen science